cheamseta/BWeird_Chat_Room_SwiftUI/readme.md

 ﻿# BWeird Chat Room on SwiftUI

-I have been working on UIKit on swift for along time but I had not tried SwiftUI.
+I have been working on UIKit on Swift for along time but I had not tried SwiftUI.
 Recently, I've tried the framework and started appreciating the full power of SwiftUI.
-SwiftUI create a lot freedom designing UI and provide app personality with great animations.
+SwiftUI creates a lot freedom designing UI and provides app personality with great animations.

-Chat room has been created as part of " Mood Tracker App " selling on Appstore.
-I found out that make reverse scroll view was hard after whole day research and watching a bunch of tutorials.
-I would love to share this code to everyone who also struggling implement this part.
+I took this opportunity to create a Chat room app which has been made as part of " Mood Tracker App " selling on Appstore.
+While learing the new framework, I found out that some implementation was harder than UIkit.
+Therefore I share hard parts like making reverse scroll view on github.
+After whole day research and watching a bunch of tutorials, I believe those code would be useful for some of you to try out.

 ## Features